You are here

 Prye v.
 Blunt (Ortrie D. Smith, W.D.
 Mo.
 2:04-cv-4248)

-A prospective voter filed a federal complaint one month in advance of a general election challenging a state’s disqualification of voters under guardianship.
+A prospective voter filed a federal complaint one month before a general election challenging a state’s disqualification of voters under guardianship.
 The district judge denied the plaintiff immediate relief because of state court opportunities to reserve voting rights in limited guardianship.
 For similar reasons, the judge granted defendants summary judgment against a substituted plaintiff who was erroneously denied the vote because of a misunderstanding about the plaintiff’s reserved voting rights.
 The court of appeals affirmed the summary judgment because the substituted plaintiff had already received a remedy and an advocacy organization co-plaintiff did not have standing to represent the interests of mere constituents.

 Topics: Registration challenges; matters for state courts.